-One common question about succulents is whether or not they need sunlight.
-The answer is yes and no. While succulents do need sunlight to grow and thrive, they don’t need direct sunlight all day long.
+Do succulents need sunlight?
+And how much?
+One of the most common questions asked about succulents is whether or not they need sunlight.
+The answer is yes and no. While succulents do need sunlight to grow and thrive, most do not need direct sunlight all day long.

 If you’re growing succulents indoors, place them near a sunny window where they will get bright, indirect light.
 If you’re growing succulents outdoors, choose a spot in your garden that gets partial sun to full sun.

-It’s also important to note that different types of succulents have different sunlight needs.
-For example, some succulents need more sunlight than others to thrive.
-When in doubt, ask a succulent expert or do some research on the specific type of plant you’re growing.
+It’s also important to note that different types of succulents have different sunlight needs with some succulents needing more sunlight than others to thrive.
+Check the needs of your succulents individually before deciding where to plant them outdoors or where to place them indoors.

 No plant can survive without sunlight.
 However, some plants are more tolerant of low-light conditions than others.